jhaood/github-job-keywords/README.md

 ## Architecture:

 The architecture of the this application is based on recent publications about Micro Services and the Spring-4 platform.
-The "term extractor" Micro Service provides a Java API as opposed to a REST API that most other Micro Services provide.

 The application is broken into two top-level components:
 1) the "term extractor" service integrates 2 REST services (jobs from indeed.com and keyword-extraction from FiveFilters.com)